 2 – Dilijan National Park, Armenia

 Famous for its healing waters, Dilijan National Park is a verdant green wonderland.
-With its fertile forests and mountain gorges, it has earned the nickname “the of .”
+With its fertile forests and mountain gorges, it has earned the nickname “the Switzerland of Armenia.”
 A wealth of biodiversity makes this a point of scientific interest: a rich range of different terrains, climates, soils, and water sources.

 Roam the lush woodland, marvel at the steep limestone slopes, relax in alpine meadows, and visit charming farms and secluded monasteries.
-This is ideal terrain, with lakes and rivers where you can cool off, but it's just as suited to rock climbing, and, in the winter, skiing.
+This is ideal hiking terrain, with lakes and rivers where you can cool off, but it’s just as suited to rock climbing, and, in the winter, skiing.

 3 – Nis, Serbia

-Nis, 's third-largest city, is where east meets west and old meets new.
-Driving through Niš is the shortest way to reach the Middle East from Europe, while the city's buzzing, youthful energy – thanks, in part, to the large student population – finds the contrast in its ancient archaeological wonders.
+Nis, Serbia‘s third-largest city, is where east meets west and old meets new.
+Driving through Niš is the shortest way to reach the Middle East from Europe, while the city’s buzzing, youthful energy – thanks, in part, to the large student population – finds the contrast in its ancient archaeological wonders.
 Its historic relics include the Mediana and the dark and sinister Ćele kula, or Skull Tower, a structure built using the skulls of Serbian soldiers killed in the Battle of Čegar during the First Serbian uprising in 1809.

 Less morbid are the hip new cocktails bars, hidden away in winding streets, as well as pop-up markets and fairs, stalls selling delicious barbecued meats, and the city’s vibrant music scene, which includes the Nišville jazz festival.